michael-lazar/rtv/README.rst

   # Default submission link - will be opened every time the program starts
   # link=http://www.reddit.com/r/CollegeBasketball/comments/31irjq

-  # Enable unicode characters (experimental)
+  # Enable ascii-only mode and disable unicode characters
-  # This is known to be unstable with east asian wide character sets
+  # This may be necessary for compatability with some terminal browsers
-  # unicode=true
+  # ascii=True

 RTV allows users to compose comments and replys using their preferred text editor (**vi**, **nano**, **gedit**, etc).
 Set the environment variable ``RTV_EDITOR`` to specify which editor the program should use.